 This research aims to consider architectural design as a whole organized process where different conceptual design systems must behave together for the purpose of generating a synergic relational space; and most importantly, chooses not only to occupy with gathering the final matured fruits falling on the ground, but also to search the all design generation, maturation and demise phases, in order to acquire more fruitful, more natural and healthier harvests.

-Keywords.
 Evolutionary design, morphogenetic, self-organization, emergence.

 2. Multi-Level Fusion